Treatment of Astigmatism

 The other method to reduce astigmatism is to directly change the corneal curvature with corneal refractive surgery (LASIK), or corneal incisions (limbal relaxing incisions).

 Toric lenses are powerful devices that are useful for moderate and large amounts of astigmatism.
-Corneal refractive methods are better for smaller amounts of astigmatism.
-They can be used for small refinements after surgery.
+Limbal relaxing incisions are better for smaller amounts of astigmatism.

-Because at least one out of three patients will get a superior optical result if they manage their astigmatism, many surgeons offer toric lenses.
-Those who do not might have a referral relationship with a surgeon who does.
+Because at least one out of three patients can expect a noticeably superior optical result if they manage their astigmatism, many surgeons offer toric lenses.
+If yours does not, they might have a referral relationship with a surgeon who does.

 To review the optics of astigmatism, click here.